 Ben T Davis Beach

 Ben T Davis Beach is located right along the Courtney Campbell expressway and if you are flying into Tampa, it will be the first beach that you see.
 There is always a volleyball game going on, residents fishing, and you will find unique restaurants along the way.

 A family favorite is Whiskey Joe’s, it’s located right on the water, it’s hard to beat those views!

 As you can see, there are plenty of free things to do in Tampa.
 So, if you are planning a Florida road trip or if you live there, be sure to add these fun things to do to your travel itinerary.
 As a Tampa resident for 20+ years, I can tell you that there is beauty all around us here in the Sunshine State.

 If you know of any other free things to do in Tampa, FL, comment below to add them to the list!

 WHERE NEXT?
-Free Things to do in Atlanta
+Weird things to do in New York City

 This article was written by a guest poster.
 See details below.